Gurindji Kriol language: Noun phrase

 The Gurindji Kriol noun phrase consists of a head plus a number of potential modifiers.
 Potential heads are: nouns, nominalised adjectives, emphatic pronouns and demonstratives (this/that); and modifiers are determiners (in/definite, plural/singular) and adjectives.
 Heads and modifiers can be distinguished by their ability to take case marking.
 Heads are case-marked, and modifiers are not.
 The order of noun phrase constituents is relatively fixed: DET - MOD - HEAD.
 Finally Gurindji Kriol is an optional ergative language where the transitive subject is optionally marked ergative and objects are unmarked.

-"The small kid goes to get the (other) kid."

-(Note that in all examples Gurindji-derived words are italicised and Kriol-derived words are in plain font).

 Gurindji Kriol contains many nominal suffixes, most of which are derived from Gurindji.
 These include case suffixes, number marking and derivational morphology.
 A number of these suffixes have Kriol-derived periphasic counterparts.
 For example, the privative suffix -murlung can also be expressed by gat no 'has no'.

 Pronouns

 Regular pronouns distinguish person (1st, 2nd and 3rd) and number (singular, dual and plural), and further make a distinction between inclusive and exclusive 1st person pronouns, though syncretism exists between subject forms.
 All subject pronouns are derived from Kriol and object pronouns find their origins in both languages.
 A general reflexive/reciprocal pronoun is derived from the Kriol reflexive pronoun.
 Emphatic pronouns are derived from Gurindji and are classified as nominals because they can be case-marked.
 Possessive pronouns are drawn from Gurindji and are also used as dative objects, e.g. nyununy 'your, to you'.
 (Note that this paradigm needs some work).